Burning Man + Black Burner Project

 Approach

-BBP evolved into a movement that influenced organizational strategy, increased attendance, and laid the groundwork for new BIPOC art and leadership at the event.
+BBP evolved into a movement that influenced organizational strategy, increased attendance, and laid the groundwork for new BIPOC art leadership at the event.

 Project type